Richard Blumenthal

-Born in Brooklyn, New York, Blumenthal attended Riverdale Country School, a private school in the Bronx.
-He graduated from Harvard College, where he was editor-in-chief of The Harvard Crimson.
-He studied for a year at Trinity College, Cambridge, in England before attending Yale Law School, where he was editor-in-chief of the Yale Law Journal.
+Blumenthal graduated from Harvard University, where he was chair of The Harvard Crimson.
+He then studied for a year at Trinity College, Cambridge before attending Yale Law School, where he was editor-in-chief of the Yale Law Journal.
 From 1970 to 1976, Blumenthal served in the United States Marine Corps Reserve, attaining the rank of sergeant.

-After law school, Blumenthal passed the bar and served as administrative assistant and law clerk for several Washington, D.C. figures.
-From 1977 to 1981, he was United States Attorney for the District of Connecticut.
-In the early 1980s he worked in private law practice, including as volunteer counsel for the NAACP Legal Defense Fund.
+After graduating from Yale Law School, Blumenthal passed the bar and served as administrative assistant and law clerk for several Washington, D.C. figures.
+He served as U.S. attorney for the District of Connecticut from 1977 to 1981.
+In the early 1980s, he worked in private law practice, including as volunteer counsel for the NAACP Legal Defense Fund.

-Blumenthal served one term in the Connecticut House of Representatives from 1985 to 1987; in 1986 he was elected to the Connecticut Senate and began service in 1987.
-He was elected Attorney General of Connecticut in 1990 and served for 20 years.
-During this period political observers speculated about him as a contender for governor of Connecticut, but he never pursued the office.

-Blumenthal announced his 2010 run for U.S. Senate after incumbent Senator Chris Dodd announced his retirement.
-He faced Linda McMahon, a professional wrestling magnate, in the 2010 election, winning with 55% of the vote.
-He was sworn in on January 5, 2011.
-After Joe Lieberman retired in 2013, Blumenthal became Connecticut's senior senator.
-He was reelected in 2016 with 63.2% of the vote, becoming the first person to receive more than a million votes in a statewide election in Connecticut.
+Blumenthal served one term in the Connecticut House of Representatives, from 1985 to 1987.
+He was elected to the Connecticut Senate in 1986 and began service in 1987.
+In 1990, Blumenthal was elected Attorney General of Connecticut; he served in that capacity for 20 years.
+Blumenthal announced his 2010 run for the U.S. Senate after incumbent Senator Chris Dodd announced his retirement.
+He defeated Republican nominee Linda McMahon, a professional wrestling magnate, with 55% of the vote.
+After Joe Lieberman retired from the Senate in 2013, Blumenthal became Connecticut's senior senator.
+He was reelected in 2016 and 2022.